Trading Using Triangular Patterns chart

-Triangle trading patterns get their name from a tight trading range over time.
-The 3 basic types of triangle patterns include the symmetrical triangle continuation pattern, the ascending triangle continuation pattern, and the descending triangle continuation pattern.
+Triangular Patterns get their name from a tight trading range over time.
+The 3 basic types of Triangular Patterns include the symmetrical triangle continuation pattern, the ascending triangle continuation pattern, and the descending triangle continuation pattern.

 The symmetrical triangle continuation pattern is neither positive nor negative.
 It is balanced with pricing able to move up or down.
 In other words, as the symmetrical pattern continues, it can trend bullish or bearish.